• Condition Revoked on Course 30 June 2016

 Decision ID

-Report on accreditation of one higher education course of study offered by the International Institute of Business and Technology (Australia) Pty Ltd
+Report on renewal of accreditation of two higher education courses of study offered by Melbourne Polytechnic

-A delegate of TEQSA has accredited, under section 49 of the Tertiary Education Quality and Standards Agency Act 2011 (the TEQSA Act), the following higher education course of study offered by International Institute of Business and Technology (Australia) Pty Ltd for a period of seven years until 6 February 2025:
+A delegate of TEQSA has renewed, under section 56 of the Tertiary Education Quality and Standards Agency Act 2011 (the TEQSA Act), the accreditation of the following higher education courses of study offered by Melbourne Polytechnic for a period of seven years until 25 January 2025:

 Main reasons for the decision